christophe-riolo/buddhist-well-being-pyqt5/README.md

 * Works best on screens with a resolution of at least 1366x768
 * No network connection is needed
-* Does not take much processor and memory resources, should work on most system
+* Does not take much processor and memory resources, expected to run smoothly on most system

 ## Usage